SassDoc/sassdoc.github.io/README.md

 Do everything needed for the theme picker to work:

-1. Run `make` in `theme-picker`.
+1. Run `make` in `theme-gallery`.
 This will fetch all the themes defined in `themes.mk`, render them in `preview` and generate thumbnails in `thumbs`.